 We found that:

-2) It was a pain to deal with when riding the bus, and
+- It was a pain to deal with when riding the bus

-3) It came off and floated away, causing a melt down for DD who was 18 months at the time.
+- It came off and floated away, causing a melt down for DD who was 18 months at the time

-And this person points out that a balloon on your stroller may cause others to hate you:
+And someone else points out that a balloon on your stroller may cause others to hate you: